Noise-figure meter

 A noise-figure meter is an instrument for measuring the noise figure of an amplifier, mixer, or similar device.
 An example instrument is the 1983-era Agilent 8970A.
-8970A Noise Figure Meter is a Keysight product numbers that were formerly part of Agilent.
+The 8970A Noise Figure Meter is a Keysight product numbers that were formerly part of Agilent.

 Measurement methods

 One way to perform the measurement is described on the Y-factor page.
 A noise-figure meter could automate that procedure as follows: A gated broadband noise source (such as an avalanche diode) drives the device under test.
 A measurement is made with the noise source on; another measurement with the noise source off.
 From those measurements and the characteristics of the noise source, the noise figure can be calculated.

 Noise source

 Some noise figure meters need a calibrated broadband noise source—a noise generator.
 Several methods are used to generate broadband noise.
 Some methods require two sources: a "hot" and "cold" source.
 For high frequency measurements, the noise source will be embedded in a transmission line.